-I'm currently employed in the Department of Philosophy at King's College London, where I also studied for my PhD.
+I am a research fellow at the Department of Philosophy of University Collete London.
+Previously I was employed in the Department of Philosophy at King's College London, where I also studied for my PhD.
 Before that, I worked at Birkbeck, Sheffield, Canterbury and University College London.

 This page is under construction.
 I'll add more material soon.
 So far, there are a few words about my research and my teaching.
 You can download some papers I've published and look at my study guide for philosophy of mind.

 If my name, Nils Kürbis, appears a bit too often on these pages for common decency, that’s because I think it improves Google search results.

 And anyway, Kürbis means pumpkin.
 I'm waiting to be asked to contribute to a volume on Philosophy and Pumpkins.
 If one day my page comes up as the first result when you google "Pumpkin Philosophy", that'd also be a result.
 So if the word "Pumpkin" occurs on this pages for no apparent reason, that'll be the explanation.
 I want to be the foremost Pumpkin in philosophy.